-The Hawaiian Electric Companies believe a proactive, transparent, and sustained communication effort to educate and engage our customers is critical to smart grid implementation.
-Our efforts to engage our customers underscore our commitment to continually improve customer service, modernize the grid, and integrate renewable energy.
+The Hawaiian Electric Companies believe a proactive, transparent, and sustained communication effort to educate and engage our customers is critical to our smart grid implementation.
+Our efforts to reach out to our customers underscore our commitment to continually improve customer service, modernize the grid, and integrate renewable energy.

-We intend to inform customers about installing smart meters, educate them about smart grid benefits, and address their related concerns.
-Key to this effort is helping customers understand that, at its core; smart grid technology will offer them more information about their energy use than ever before and give them tools and programs to help them control their energy use, which they can then use to help lower their electricity bills.
+We inform customers about installing smart meters, educate them about smart grid benefits, and address their related concerns.
+Key to this effort is helping customers understand that, at its core, smart grid technology offers them more information about their energy use than ever before and give them tools and programs to help them control their energy use.
+They can then use these tools to lower their electricity bills.

-Through a multi-pronged approach for the duration of our smart grid roadmap, we intend to build interest from the outset, address questions and concerns, and engage customers in understanding the benefits of smart grid.
-Our communication program is based on tested and proven industry best practices, and is customized based on research conducted in this market on how to best reach our customers.
-Our approach seeks to engage our customers with information tailored to their specific needs and questions.
-Working with trusted third-party groups, we plan to engage customers in direct conversations wherever they are—at home, in their neighborhoods, and online.
-That said, customers may not be able or want to engage with us.
+Through a multi-pronged approach, we build interest from the outset, address questions and concerns, and engage customers in understanding the benefits of smart grid.
+Working with trusted third-party groups, we engage customers in direct conversations wherever they are—at home, in their neighborhoods, and online.
+That said, some customers haven’t been able to or declined to engage with us.

-We have developed a customer engagement plan based on established communication guidelines to proactively address customer concerns and engage them in various ways.
-43While this plan was initially developed for the initial implementation phase, these same principles would apply during full implementation.
-We will use this initial phase of our engagement plan to assess our efforts and refine them if necessary.
-We will then use this updated plan during full implementation, based on timing, rollout schedule, and customer questions and interests at that time.
+Our customer outreach program is based on tested and proven industry best practices, and is customized based on research conducted in this market on how to best reach our customers.
+Our approach engages our customers with information tailored to their specific needs and questions.
+Our program employs established communication guidelines to proactively address customer concerns and engage them in various ways.

+We began our ongoing customer outreach program during a smart grid Demonstration Project that started in 2014.
+(For more on this, see Creating a Smart Grid Demonstration Project on page 43.)
+We continue to evaluate the effectiveness of that program, and make adjustments as necessary.
+We intend to continue our more refined customer outreach program through the entire duration of our smart grid implementation, timing certain message to correspond with the time and rollout of various smart grid solutions, and on customer questions and interests at that time.

 Communication Guidelines

-Our efforts to engage our customers—indeed, all our stakeholders—will be guided by these four fundamental communication guidelines:
+Our efforts to engage our customers—indeed, all our stakeholders—is guided by four fundamental communication guidelines:

 Proactive: Anticipate stakeholder needs and develop approaches to meet those needs.